chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 #### Data creation

-Here we'll see how to create data in neo4j with Cypher query. `CREATE` is used to create nodes and relationships. `MERGE` can be used in place of CREATE, to optionally create the data if it does not exist already, else it'll just return the existing one.
+Here we'll see how to create data in neo4j with Cypher query. `CREATE` is used to create nodes and relationships. `MERGE` can be used in place of CREATE, to optionally create the data (including nodes & relationship) if it does not exist already, else it'll just return the existing one.

 Properties are created as `{key: 'Value'}` pairs and the data-type is interpreted by neo4j from the data.
 Properties can only be of primitive types, that includes - boolean, byte, short, int, long, float, double, char, string and their arrays, like int[], char[] etc. Null is not a allowed value.